 Her fear stopped her from accompanying then-Prince Charles to places like Australia and the South Pacific.
 But she did once travel to Brisbane, Australia, for the Commonwealth Games.
 Based on reports from Express, the Queen Consort uses the tapping method EFT (Emotional Freedom Technique) to reduce her anxiety when flying.

 Of course, we all share birthdays with people all over the world - but Camilla happens to have the same day of birth as the former German Chancellor Angela Merkel!
 These two ladies were both welcomed into the world on July 17th, just seven years apart.

-This year the Duchess of Cornwall will be turning 75, but she isn't looking forward to the event.
-She recently opened up during her interview with Vogue, "Who wants to be 75, really?
+This year the Camilla turned 75, but she reportedly wasn't looking forward to the event.
+She opened up during her interview with Vogue, "Who wants to be 75, really?
 But there's nothing we can do about it, that's life," she added.
 "You've done what you can.
 I think you just accept that you are who you are."

 Re-Wears The Same Shoes

 With a closet like hers, we'd expect Queen Camilla to be rocking a brand new outfit each time she stepped out the door.
 But despite her accessibility to whatever she wants, this gal chooses to wear the same pairs of shoes she's been wearing since at least the year she got married in 2005.